 Rain on the windowsill

-Rain on the windowsill is acoustically quite different from rain on the roof.
-The small surface area of a windowsill (usually a metal or stone sill) produces a sharper, higher-frequency spectrum with prominent energy around 2-4 kHz.
-It's a familiar sound signature for any city dweller, and it's exactly the one that the anthropologist Tim Ingold calls a "liminal soundscape" — an acoustic boundary between inner refuge and outer world.
+Rain on a windowsill is acoustically quite different from rain on a roof.
+The small surface area of a windowsill (usually metal or stone) produces a sharper, higher-frequency spectrum with prominent energy around 2 to 4 kHz.
+It's a familiar sound signature for any city dweller, and exactly the one that the anthropologist Tim Ingold calls a liminal soundscape, an acoustic boundary between inner refuge and outer world.

-Pairs well with cafe, fireplace, typewriter ("rain and writing"), cat purring.
-Not a great choice for deep sleep — high frequencies can keep activating the auditory cortex even after sleep onset (Engelmann et al., NeuroImage, 2014).
-For sleep, choose rain on the roof.
+Pairs well with café, fireplace, typewriter (rain-and-writing) or a cat purring.
+Not a great choice for deep sleep, since high frequencies can keep activating the auditory cortex even after sleep onset (Engelmann et al., NeuroImage, 2014).
+For sleep, choose rain on the roof instead.

 Included in Mixes